 - A full discovery of your brand

 Hire an agency if…

-You have the budget, the need, and the time commitment.
-And if quality isn’t something you can compromise.
+You have the budget, the need, and the time commitment – and if you want every little details handled.

-If you’re on a tight budget, have absolutely no clue what you want, and want a A LOT of design selections to choose from, then this is for you.
-Here’s how online contests work in a nutshell:
+If you’re on a tight budget, have absolutely no clue what you want, or want many design selections to choose from, then this is for you.
+Here’s how to hire a logo designer through a contest: